nasrmohammad4804/oauth-authorizationCode-flow/README.md

-# oauth-authorizationCode-flow with oauth and microservice
+# oauth-authorizationCode-flow with oauth2 and microservice
 implement custom oauth-authorizationCode-flow in spring boot and this flow is very seure for when client id and secret send to authorization server then return authorization code and we send authorization code and encoding of client id and secret in backend to authorization server